-The student shall be on site for \\\\ hours per week.

-The student shall / shall not be require d to be on site duri ng:

-Breaks between terms Shall Shall Not

-Thanksgiving break Shall Shall Not

-Spring break Shall Shall Not

-Finals Weeks Shall Shall Not

-While on site the faculty have set a goal that students will average 10 client contact hours per week (e.g., individual therapy, assessment) and have at least 1 hour of individual face-to-face supervision each week.

-Although exact hours spent in various activities will vary, the student's time is anticipated to be allocated as follows when viewed across the entire practicum experience: therapy hours (e.g., individual, couple, family, and/or group cou therapy hours (e.g., individual, couple, family, and/or group counseling) psychological assessment hours (e.g., administering, scoring, interpreting, and providing feedback) outreach, outcome assessment, program development hours support activity hours (e.g., file review, note-writing, peer consultation) individual supervision hours group supervision hours other hours (specify: .)
+The student shall be on site for hours per week.
+The student shall / shall not be required to be on site during: Breaks between terms Shall Shall Not Thanksgiving break Shall Shall Not Spring break Shall Shall Not Finals Weeks Shall Not Shall While on site the faculty have set a goal that students will average 10 client contact hours per week (e.g., individual therapy, assessment) and have at least 1 hour of individual face-to-face supervision each week.
+Although exact hours spent in various activities will vary, the student's time is anticipated to be allocated as follows when viewed across the entire practicum experience: therapy hours (e.g., individual, couple, family, and/or group counseling) psychological assessment hours (e.g., administering, scoring, interpreting, and providing feedback) outreach, outcome assessment, program development hours support activity hours (e.g., file review, note-writing, peer consultation) individual supervision hours group supervision hours other hours (specify: